abu-tahir-0/simple-logmate/README.md

 ## License

-This project is licensed under the MIT License .
+This project is licensed under the MIT License.

 ## Contributing